-Users have reported the problem of Microsoft Defender not working or Not Turning ON.
-You should be able to fix this Windows Security problem using troubleshooting steps as provided below.
+Users have reported the problem of Windows Defender or Microsoft Defender not working or Not Turning ON.
+You should be able to fix this problem using troubleshooting steps as provided below.

 Microsoft Defender Not Turning ON

 In general, the problem of Microsoft Defender Not Working or Not Turning ON is reported after users have just bought a New computer and also when users are trying to switch from a Third-party Antivirus program to Microsoft Defender.